 Keep reading to discover how to plan your city hall wedding or jump to our inspiration boards below:

 On to the exciting part—planning your city hall wedding.
 Embarking on this new journey together may mean heading to your local city hall or making an exciting getaway by choosing the city hall in your dream destination.
-Here are some city hall ceremony planning tips to add to your courthouse wedding checklist:
+Here are some ceremony planning tips to add to your courthouse wedding checklist:

 Find your city hall: You can take your city hall wedding on the road or stay in your hometown for your special day.
 Book tickets to a city that’s meaningful for the two of you or choose an at-home celebration.